jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/pdfDocument/pdfDocument.rst

 5. Click on "PDF document" button.
 After this file explorer will open for you to select PDF file
 6. You can select a file and it will be uploaded or you can close file explorer and document will be left empty for envelope processing participants to upload
 7. In the template editor you can edit document properties, such as role and optionality (only if no file was uploaded)
-8. You also can add EDS and e-ink fields to such document
+8. You also can add QES and e-ink fields to such document

 How to clone PDF document?
 ==========================